-"In June, Areas started progressively reopening the point of sales to a new normal, implementing measures to ensure health and safety across the customer journey, including the highest standards of hygiene, social distancing measures and a contactless experience with the use of technology to minimise touchpoints and increase speed of service," says Areas concepts & standards director, Mathieu Herrero.
+"In June 2020, Areas started progressively reopening the point of sales to a new normal, implementing measures to ensure health and safety across the customer journey, including the highest standards of hygiene, social distancing measures and a contactless experience with the use of technology to minimise touchpoints and increase speed of service," says Areas concepts & standards director, Mathieu Herrero.
 "Areas has adjusted the menu offering across different brands and concepts to the new traffic dynamics and consumer behaviour, with a stronger healthy orientation and convenience grab & go offers, a focus on smaller product ranges to improve productivity and a strong communication and marketing campaign to attract customers, increase average ticket size and retain clients with loyalty programmes."

-Some F&B operators have found themselves in a slightly better position because of their offer and have had to adapt less, despite the COVID-related trends in the food and beverage industry.
+Some F&B industry operators have found themselves in a slightly better position in the food and beverage sector because of their offer and have had to adapt less, despite the COVID-related trends in the food and beverage industry and across the global market.
+In addition, markets such as Spain and Italy have kept more outlets open at times during the pandemic.

-"We've adapted our operations to meet the new capacities and safety standards established by the local authorities in the five cities where we currently have stores, but we don't feel it is a change in our business model," says Jose Antonio del Castillo, general director of Spanish-based Manolo bakes.
+"We've adapted our operations to meet the new capacities and safety standards established by the local authorities in the five cities where we currently have stores, but we don't feel it is a change in our business model," says Jose Antonio del Castillo, managing director of Spanish-based Manolo bakes.
 "For example, we have always offered our product in the main delivery apps, which has been an innovation for many businesses during the pandemic.
 From the beginning of the reopening, we were pleasantly surprised to learn that our customers - or 'manolovers' and teams were extremely co-operative and understanding in implementing the new measures."